-- 12.32 New developments that include proposals for external lighting (including illuminated signs and advertisements, security and flood lights) should control the potential adverse impacts that it could cause.
-Details should be submitted that show that external lighting proposals are: - Appropriate for the intended use; - Provides the minimum amount of light necessary to achieve its purpose; - Energy efficient; and - Provide adequate protection from glare and light spill, particularly to nearby sensitive receptors such as residential properties and Nature Conservation Areas, including the River Thames. - 12.33 The details of external lighting should be developed in line with the recommendations of the Institute of Lighting Professionals www.theilp.org.uk/ resources/free-resources/ ilp-guidance-notes. - 12.34 Full details of the proposed approach does not have to be included in the Sustainability Statement/BREEAM Assessment, but it can be summarised so it is clear that this aspect has been covered.
+- 17.32 New developments that include proposals for external lighting (including illuminated signs and advertisements, security and flood lights) should control the potential adverse impacts that it could cause.
+Details should be submitted that show that external lighting proposals are: - Appropriate for the intended use; - Provides the minimum amount of light necessary to achieve its purpose; - Energy efficient; and - Provide adequate protection from glare and light spill, particularly to nearby sensitive receptors such as residential properties and Nature Conservation Areas, including the River Thames. - 17.33 The details of external lighting should be developed in line with the recommendations of the Institute of Lighting Professionals www.theilp.org.uk - 17.34 Full details of the proposed approach does not have to be included in the Sustainability Statement/BREEAM Assessment, but it can be summarised so it is clear that this aspect has been covered.